 As a matter of course, we always place incoming kilts for repair/ alteration into the freezer for 48 hours to ensure moths are not introduced into our workshops.

 Natural Cedar wood shavings/balls and commercially available insecticides can be helpful in deterring moths.
 If you do find evidence of moths we would recommend you seek professional help.
-We can provide further advice on this.

 Cleaning your kilt